data-edu/data-science-in-education/18-additional-resources.Rmd

 > A new classic, accessible introduction to Bayesian methods.
 We note that this book has been "translated" into tidyverse code by @kurz2019.

-## R packages and statistical software development
+## R packages and Statistical Software Development

 Peng, R. D. (2019). *Mastering software development in R*.
 Leanpub. https://leanpub.com/msdr